cacophony-wj/LeS/README.md

 ## Bodies and NPCs

 For the bodies I used CBBE 3BBB.
 Apparently the "infinite belly" problem has been fixed with CBPC 1.3.6 so feel free to leave HDT-SMP active on the player if you want.
 You can also turn SMP on various NPC's with numpads 5-8 but it will reset their equipment to default.
 So do it before you start a scene or it'll get a lot more modest.
 For NPCs, it's your Pandorables & Bijin combo, only I added some less potato-like male options from Oldrim as well as a few of Eeekie's NPCs (especially that crafty Cicero) on top.
 This may introduce the possibiility of BFBs (brown face bugs) so please tell me if you see any of those so I can patch them out.

+## Little Quibbles and Warnings

+Now that I understand how it works and the advantages it offers, the Skyrim Save System Overhaul is in here, not to punish you as suspected, but to allow for regular saving without scumming that would break a lot of the background scripting of this modlist.
+Set it and forget it.
+If you die, exit the game and continue from the main menu.
+You'll get back to where you were soon, the saves happen at roughly five minute intervals when everything "calms down" in the background.
+If you really want to risk an after-death reload, wait until the 15 second countdown and autoload from FEC has elapsed.
+Hopefully this will prevent the dreaded save corruption.

+It seems that strap-ons are universally loathed among the Skyrim NSFW community so I have included an old and forgotten Oldrim mod called "equippable schlong" available in the strapons menu.
+It basically attaches a full SOS schlong to your character with physics and collisions instead of a strap-on and is fully customizable from Racemenu.
+Just pull it out with the AddItemMenu, equip it, and go to town.
+How nice.

+Also **do not attempt to convert the Form 43 plugins into form 44**!
+These are left this way intentionally and will break and cause crashes and other weirdness if you do.
+I can't stop MO2 from warning you about them but I can strongly insist that you not act on those warnings.

+The FNIS interaction with creatures is a bit bugged and sometimes a folder called "auxbones" will show up in your Overwrite directory.
+Look for this if Argonian and Khajiit tails are sticking straight out in the air.
+Once you delete them, that problem should resolve itself.

 ### Adding Outfits